GabeScott/standard-works-vault/General Conference/2015 October - Be Not Afraid, Only Believe.md

 When you and I talk to people about faith and belief, don’t we often hear, “I wish I could believe the way you do”?

 Implied in such a statement is another of Satan’s deceptions: that belief is available to some people but not to others.
 There is no magic to belief.
-But wanting to believe is the necessary first step!
-God is no respecter of persons.6 He is your Father.
+But *wanting* to believe *is* the necessary first step!
+God is no respecter of persons.[^6] He is your Father.
 He wants to speak to you.
-However, it requires a little scientific curiosity—it requires an experiment upon the word of God—and the exercise of a “particle of faith.”7 It also takes a little humility.
+However, it requires a little scientific curiosity—it requires an experiment upon the word of God—and the exercise of a “particle of faith.”[^7] It also takes a little humility.
 And it requires an open heart and an open mind.
-It requires seeking, in the full meaning of the word.
+It requires *seeking,* in the full meaning of the word.
 And, perhaps hardest of all, it requires being patient and waiting upon the Lord.

 If we make no effort to believe, we are like the man who unplugs a spotlight and then blames the spotlight for not giving any light.